ASP.NET View State Caching Properties and Overview

 Explains how Content Optimization can be configured and used in NCache applications.

-Group View State with Sessions
+Group ASP.NET View State with Session

-Explains how View State can be grouped with Sessions in your application.
+Explains how View State can be grouped with sessions in your application.

-Limit View State Caching
+Limit ASP.NET View State Caching

 Provides solution to limit View State Caching per group and per session.

-Perform Page Level Grouping for View State
+Page Level Grouping for ASP.NET View State